-Floating takes anywhere from 2-4 hours depending on which river and which outfitter you go with.
+Floating generally takes anywhere from 1-4 hours depending on which river and which outfitter you go with.

 Tubing in Texas isn’t whitewater rafting/canoeing/kayaking.
 It’s much more tame and leisurely.
 You don’t need a helmet or a paddle.
 However, you will encounter rapids, rocks, fast-flowing water, and deep areas where you aren’t able to touch bottom.